-Cyberbullying and harassment victimization are significant adolescent health issues, as they are associated with concurrent psychosocial problems including depressive symptomatology, social and behavior problems, and substance use [1-4].
-Depending on the definition, measure, and methodology used, recent prevalence rates range between 9% [5] and 72% [6].
+symptomatology, social and behavior problems, and substance use [1-4].
+Depending on the definition, measure, and methodology used, prevalence rates range between 9% [5] and 72% [6].

 Definitions of cyberbullying vary widely [7], contributing to the inconsistency in findings across studies.
 A lack of consensus complicates cross-study comparisons and, thus, limits research progress.
-Some researchers treat cyberbullying as a type of bullying, equivalent to physical and relational bullying [8]; others treat it as an environment, equivalent to school [9].
-If it is treated as a type of bullying (e.g., cyber vs. relational bullying) or as an environment (e.g., online vs. at school), measures are vulnerable to double counting (e.g., relational bullying online; being bullied online while physically located at school).
-If treated as a communication mode (i.e., in person, text messaging, voice [landline or cell phone], or online), however, cyberbullying becomes a distinct and meaningful category.
+Some researchers treat "cyber" as a type of bullying, equivalent to physical and relational bullying [8]; others treat it as an environment, equivalent to school [9].
+If cyberbullying is treated as a type of bullying (e.g., cyber versus relational bullying) or as an environment (e.g., online versus at school), measures are vulnerable to double counting (e.g., relational bullying online; being bullied online while physically located at school).
+If treated as a communication mode (i.e., in-person, text messaging, voice [landline or cell phone], or online) however, cyberbullying becomes a distinct and meaningful category.